 Theory of physical/chemical processes for treating waters and wastewaters; reactor dynamics, mass transfer, adsorption, ion exchange, precipitation; project-based.
 Prerequisite: CE 151.

-Prereqs: CE 151, Design Elective (Civil); BioGeoChem Design Elective (Env); Elective (Civil, Env); Open to Degree and CDE students
+Prereq: CE 151; Design Elective (CE); BioGeoChem Elective (EENV); Tech Elective (Civil, Env); Open to degree and CDE students

-In this course, mass balances, aquatic chemistry, and chemical reactor analysis are applied to physical and chemical processes used for water and wastewater treatment.
-Students also learn the theory and practice of various unit processes including adsorption, coagulation & flocculation, filtration, chemical oxidation, disinfection, and membrane filtration.
-The goal is to provide a theoretical understanding of various chemical and physical unit operations used in water and wastewater treatment systems.
+This course provides the theory and applications of physical/chemical treatment processes for water and wastewater treatment systems.
+Specifically, engineering applications of mass balance to physical and chemical processes, including residence time distribution analysis, adsorption, granular media filtration, disinfection, and membrane filtration.
+The goal is to provide a theoretical understanding and the interconnectedness of various chemical and physical unit operations used in water and wastewater treatment systems.
 Students will use the concepts learned in this class to better understand the design and operation of engineered systems.

 Note: These dates may not be accurate for select courses during the Summer Session.

 Courses may be cancelled due to low enrollment.
 Show your interest by enrolling.